MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

    > ![Edit conversation](media/edit-conversation.png)

    In the conversation editor, add virtual agent and customer responses to the conversation.
+As you add responses, you may want to expand the conversation editor design canvas.
+For more information on working with the design canvas, see [Working with the conversation editor design canvas](expanding-design-canvas.md).

    Enter the virtual agent's response to the trigger phrase in the **Bot says** box.